-The expected outcomes are as follows:
+The expect outcomes are as follow:

-- Improve the ability of LWDAs to develop workforce strategies that align with economic realities within their workforce area; - Improve the ability for LWDAs to design programs in response to the needs of their customers. - Provides In-School Youth more choice opportunities to enter post-secondary education, vocational training or a "learn and earn" opportunity through Pre-Apprenticeship Programs for them to increase math, literacy, vocational and prevocational skills needed to enter a Registered Apprenticeship Program. - Provide specific, numeric programmatic projected outcomes resulting from the implementation of this waiver.
+- Improve the ability of LWDAs to develop workforce strategies that align with economic realities within their workforce area; - Improve the ability for LWDAs to design programs in response to the needs of their customers. - Provides In-School Youth more choice opportunities to enter into post-secondary education, vocational training or a "learn and earn" opportunity through Pre-Apprenticeship Programs in order for them to increase math, literacy, vocational and pre-vocational skills needed to gain entry into a Registered Apprenticeship Program.

 The waiver to WIOA section 129(a)(4) was approved to PR on June 7, 2022, and is valid until June 30, 2024.
-Table 1 shows the registered youth in the database Participants Record Information System (PRIS), from 2018, until the current program year.
+The Table 1 shows the registered youth in the database Participants Record Information System (PRIS), from 2018, until the current program year.
 This waiver increases the number of In-School Youth (ISYs) that receive services in the AJC, with over 50% of inschool youth.